tara-fenton/beer-tapper-js/project-worksheet.md

 Rules:
 Bartender moves up and down between the four rows of bars.

--Can also loop around from the bottom to the top and from the top to the bottom -Can move to the left to catch a beer
+* Can also loop around from the bottom to the top and from the top to the bottom
+* Can move to the left to catch a beer
--Can jump back to tap by pouring key (research)
+* Can jump back to tap by pouring key (research)
--Can stop pouring by moving to another row
+* Can stop pouring by moving to another row

 Ways to lose a guy:
 Customer makes it to the end of the row without getting a beer